quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 ### Loading the data

-The {class}`~xarray.Dataset` contains all the information required to perform basic analysis of the experiment.
+The {class}`~xarray.Dataset` contains all the information required to perform a basic analysis of the experiment.
-We can alternatively load the dataset from disk based on it's {class}`~quantify_core.data.types.TUID`, a timestamp-based unique identifier.
+We can alternatively load the dataset from disk based on its {class}`~quantify_core.data.types.TUID`, a timestamp-based unique identifier.
 If you do not know the tuid of the experiment you can find the latest tuid containing a certain string in the experiment name using {meth}`~quantify_core.data.handling.get_latest_tuid`.
 See the {ref}`data-storage` documentation for more details on the folder structure and files contained in the data directory.

 ```{code-cell} ipython3